 The video system's serial number You need the video system's serial number when ordering an option key.
-Add an option key Option key Contact your Cisco representative to obtain option keys.
-You need to provide the serial number to get option keys.
-Add option key 2.
-Click Add option key.
+Add an option key 1.
+Enter an Option Key in the text input field.
+2. Click Add option key.
+If you want to add more than one option key,